-You can trigger an AWS Lambda function directly from a Scheduled Search or Monitor by configuring a webhook connection.
-You can use the Webhook Connection as the Alert Type in a Scheduled Search or the Connection Type in a Monitor.
+You can trigger an AWS Lambda function directly from a Monitor or Scheduled Search by configuring a webhook connection.
+You can use the Webhook Connection as the Connection Type in a Monitor or the Alert Type in a Scheduled Search.

-For example, you can create a Scheduled Search that triggers a Lambda function when too many requests are received from a suspicious IP address.
+For example, you can create a Monitor that triggers a Lambda function when too many requests are received from a suspicious IP address.
 The Lambda function can shut down additional requests from that IP address, while simultaneously sending a notification to the security team for review.

 Build an API in the API Gateway to expose a Lambda function